 How to make the frozen homemade yogurt bites:

-First, line two cookie sheets with parchment paper or a silpat mat.
+First, line two cookie sheets with parchment paper, wax paper, or a silpat mat.
 Then, add the fruit (slightly thawed if previously frozen), half a banana, and greek yogurt to a blender.
 Blend up until completely smooth.

 Add to a ziplock plastic bag and seal.
 Slice off a tiny tip of the bag with scissors and pipe the mixture onto the parchment or silpat mats, creating dots.
 This recipe should make enough to where you would need to do this on two cookie sheets.